-- The Records Bureau at the Sheriff's Department is closed on all County holidays.
+- The Records Bureau at the Sheriff's Office is closed on all County holidays.
 We apologize for your inconvenience.

 Q: How much does it cost to get copies of reports?

 A: We charge for a copy of an accident report and for the first page of an incident report.
-Additional pages are %%content%%.50 each.
+Additional pages are .50 each.

 Q: Can I get an accident report online?

 A: Yes, go to http://www.paypoliceticket.com/ and follow the instructions there.
-They are an independant vendor and charge .00.
+They are an independent vendor and charge .00.

 Q: How can I get fingerprinted?